SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Automatic and Human Evaluation

-Language selections were made by balancing a mix of resource availability for human annotations, a language sample that captured a large human population while also representing a mix of high and mid-resource languages.
+\paragraph{Language directions, modalities, and systems evaluated} We list the languages and modalities evaluated with each protocol in Table \ref{table:evalsummary}.
+Language selections were made by balancing a mix of resource availability for human annotations.
+The final language sample captures a large human population while also representing a mix of high and mid-resource languages.